This Slow Cooker Cream of Broccoli Soup is one of my fall favorites.

 - Sesame seasoning

-You can blend the soup to a creamy consistency, or leave it a bit chunky if you like to have something to chew on.
+You can blend the soup to a creamy consistency or leave it a bit chunky if you want something to chew on.

 Slow Cooker Cream of Broccoli Soup